gciruelos/gciruelos.com/posts/2015-03-04-propositions-as-types.markdown

 url: /propositions-as-types.html
 ---

-In Type Theory, **propositions as types** is the idea that types can be intepreted as propositions and viceversa.
+In Type Theory, **propositions as types** is the idea that types can be interpreted as propositions and vice versa.
 It is also known as the **Curry-Howard isomorphism** and closely related with the concept of proofs as programs, this is the reason we will use 3 languages during this post: the language of logic, of type theory and Haskell.

 <!--more-->

-For a basic introduction on type thoery, you can read *Per Martin-Löf, Intuitionistic Type Theory*, or the first chapter of *Homotopy Type Theory*.
+For a basic introduction on type theory, you can read *Per Martin-Löf, Intuitionistic Type Theory*, or the first chapter of *Homotopy Type Theory*.

 So let's make the similarities explicit.